What to include in a video production brief

 A video production brief is a great way to get your mind thinking about what you want your video to look, sound, and feel like.
 What is the desired effect you want, and what do you want the audience to think?

 Knowing all of this can be challenging.
 It takes time and energy to answer questions such as this.
 That’s why we have established a list of eight things you must think about before creating a video for your business.
-You should include these in a corporate video production brief.
+You should include these in a any video production brief whether the use of your video is for corporate use, a social media video or for tv advertisements.

 Background information and project objectives